mjoblin/vibin/README_DEV.md

 If additional devices were to be supported then it's likely that the interfaces, models, and types, would need to be adjusted appropriately.
 It would be a learning adventure.

+Supporting additional media server devices would require implementing the `MediaServer` interface and is likely the simpler of the two.

+Supporting additional streamer devices would require implementing the `Streamer` interface.
+The implementation would also need to be sure to invoke the `on_update()` method (as passed in by `Vibin` when instantiating the implementation) for the following message types: `CurrentlyPlaying`, `Position`, and `TransportState`.

+Any implementation would need to ensure that the data owned by the media server or streamer is munged into the shape expected by the types and models specified by the interfaces.

 ### Tests